Relocation Guide · Last updated 3 June 2026

 Do British citizens need a visa to move to Gibraltar?

 No. British citizens have the right to live and work in Gibraltar without a visa, permit, or sponsorship.
-Gibraltar is a British Overseas Territory, and British citizens are entitled to reside there.
+Gibraltar is a British Overseas Territory, and British citizens are entitled to reside there as British Overseas Territories Citizens (BOTCs).

 How long does it take to become a registered resident of Gibraltar?

-Once you have a Gibraltar address, the registration process at the Civil Status and Registration Office typically takes one to two weeks.
+Once you have a Gibraltar address, the registration process at the Civil Status and Registration Office (Joshua Hassan House, 2-8 Secretary's Lane) typically takes one to two weeks.
 The main time factor is finding accommodation, which realistically takes 4 to 8 weeks.

 Will I still be taxed in the UK after moving to Gibraltar?

-Once you become Gibraltar-resident and non-UK-resident (under the UK Statutory Residence Test), HMRC generally stops taxing your Gibraltar employment income.
+Once you become Gibraltar-resident and non-UK-resident under the UK Statutory Residence Test, HMRC generally stops taxing your Gibraltar employment income.
 However, UK-source income such as rental income from UK property may still be subject to UK tax.
-You should consult a tax adviser who understands both Gibraltar and UK tax rules before making the move.
+Consult a tax adviser who understands both Gibraltar and UK rules before making the move.

 Can I work remotely for my UK employer from Gibraltar?

 Practically yes, but the tax and payroll implications need sorting out.
 As a Gibraltar resident working for a UK employer, you would typically need to cease UK PAYE arrangements and handle your Gibraltar tax via self-assessment or arrange a Gibraltar payroll.
-Your employer may need advice on their obligations.
-This is increasingly common but does require proper setup.
+This is increasingly common but does require proper setup, and your employer may need their own advice.

 Is healthcare in Gibraltar free for British residents?

-Registered residents of Gibraltar are entitled to use Gibraltar Health Authority (GHA) services, which are funded through social insurance contributions and general taxation, similar to the NHS model.
+Registered residents are entitled to use Gibraltar Health Authority (GHA) services, funded through social insurance contributions and general taxation, similar to the NHS model.
 There may be charges for some services.
-Private health insurance is also available.
+Private health insurance is also available for those who want additional cover or access to providers outside Gibraltar.

-Does the UK/Gibraltar deal after Brexit affect my ability to move there?
+Does the Gibraltar/EU treaty affect my ability to move there as a British citizen?

 No. British citizens' right to live in Gibraltar is not dependent on any Brexit or EU treaty arrangement.
 It comes from Gibraltar's status as a British Overseas Territory and British citizens' constitutional rights.
-The 2026 Gibraltar/EU border treaty changes crossing arrangements for Schengen but does not affect British citizens' residency rights in Gibraltar.
+The Gibraltar/EU border treaty expected on 15 July 2026 changes crossing arrangements for Schengen but does not affect British citizens' residency rights in Gibraltar.

 Can I buy property in Gibraltar as a British citizen?

 Yes.
 British citizens can purchase property in Gibraltar.
 The market is expensive due to extreme land scarcity, and most properties are leasehold.
-Gibraltar does not levy stamp duty land tax at UK rates, though transfer taxes apply.
-Legal advice from a Gibraltar conveyancer is essential for any property purchase.
+Transfer costs apply on any purchase.
+Legal advice from a Gibraltar conveyancer is essential, and firms such as Hassans, ISOLAS LLP, or Triay regularly handle Gibraltar conveyancing.